This page provides the steps to create a new project and automatically generate a basic model from your database.

 There are other options for creating your project files: you can create a blank project and manually create its model, or to clone an existing public Git repository, see the Creating a new LookML project documentation page.

-Before creating your project, click on Develop in the menu bar and verify that you are in Development Mode.
+- Click on Develop in the menu bar and verify that you are in Development Mode.

-- In the New Project pop-up window, give your project a name.
+- Give your project a name.

 - For Starting Point, choose Generate Model from Database Schema.

 - From the Connection drop-down menu, select the name of your database connection.